Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-To investigate the cloud distribution at the morning and evening terminators, we post-process condensates, using the cloud-free GCM outputs as inputs for the \texttt{VIRGA} cloud model.
-The $T(P)$ and $K_{\rm zz}$ profiles at each latitude-longitude pair of the GCM were used as inputs to the \texttt{VIRGA} model for calculating the cloud distribution.
-A map of the cloud optical depth at 6 mbar as a function of latitude and longitude is shown in panel ({\bf B}) of Fig.~\ref{fig:Kzz}.
-The colder $T(P)$ profile of the morning terminator, shown in panel ({\bf B}) of Fig.~\ref{fig:GCM_timescales}, allows formation of \ce{Fe}, \ce{MnS}, and \ce{MgSiO3} clouds.
-The enhanced nightside cloud formation can be seen in the increased opacity in panel ({\bf B}) of Fig.~\ref{fig:Kzz}.
-Condensates in the mid-latitudes of the nightside are transported by the equatorial jet to the morning terminator, resulting in a cloudy morning terminator.
-However, panel ({\bf B}) of Fig.~\ref{fig:GCM_timescales} shows that the evening terminator is too hot for these condensates.
-As a result, the cloud particles are evaporated in the evening terminator causing little cloud opacity in the evening terminator, as shown in panel ({\bf B}) of Fig.~\ref{fig:Kzz}.
+To investigate the cloud distribution at the morning and evening limbs, we use the cloud-free GCM outputs as inputs for the \texttt{VIRGA} cloud model \cite{batalha20,rooney21}.
+The $T(P)$ and $K_{\rm zz}$ profiles at each latitude-longitude pair of the GCM were used as inputs to the \texttt{VIRGA} model to calculate the cloud distribution.
+A map of the cloud optical depth at $\sim$0.01 mbar as a function of latitude and longitude is shown in Fig.~\ref{fig:Kzz}B. The colder $T(P)$ profile of the morning limb (Fig.~\ref{fig:GCM_timescales}B) allows formation of Fe, MnS, and MgSiO$_3$ clouds.
+Enhanced night-side cloud formation appears as increased opacity in Fig.~\ref{fig:Kzz}B. Condensates in the mid-latitudes of the night-side are transported by the equatorial jet to the morning limb, resulting in a cloudy morning limb.
+However, Fig.~\ref{fig:GCM_timescales}B shows that the evening limb is too hot for these condensates.
+As a result, the cloud droplets are evaporated before they reach the evening limb, resulting in lower cloud opacity at the limb (Fig.~\ref{fig:Kzz}B).